Aspects of quantum information in finite density field theory: Introduction

 The goal of this work is to determine what quantum information can tell us about relativistic field theory at finite density, obtained by turning on a chemical potential.
 In some sense this is in between a relativistic field theory and completely nonrelativistic models: the chemical potential is a relevant perturbation and hence at very short distances we expect to recover Poincare invariance.
 It is therefore a natural starting point to try to extend results from the relativistic context.
 Such models can also have Fermi surfaces, and their study is then important for experimental applications (we will in fact derive new predictions in this direction).

 A key lesson from Lorentz invariant analyses is that, from the point of view of quantum information measures, free QFTs provide a nontrivial playground for obtaining results that usually apply more broadly.
 This point of view has been reviewed and advocated in~\cite{Casini:2009sr}.
 Motivated by this, in this paper we study free Dirac fermions at finite density, employing both analytical methods in quantum information theory as well as numerical simulations.
 Furthermore, we restrict to the simplest case of $d=1+1$ space-time dimensions.
 The reason for this is that numerical calculations are easiest in this case; in spite of these simplifications, the results are already nontrivial.
 We plan to extend our analysis to higher dimensions in future work.
+We will find that information-theoretic measures exhibit a behavior that is quite different from that in relativistic theories; this is related to the fact that Fermi surfaces give rise to low energy excitations with long range entanglement.